adi-miller/PuzzleBlock/README.md

 Welcome to the Puzzle Block Challenge.
 This challenge is based on the [Block Puzzle](https://play.google.com/store/apps/details?id=com.differencetenderwhite.skirt) game.

+> The goal is to drop blocks in order to create and destroy full lines on the screen both vertically and horizontally.
+Don't forget to keep the blocks from filling the screen in this addictive puzzle game.

-The purpose of this challenge is to code a new implementation of the `IPlayer` interface, which will beat all other implementations by gaining the highest score.
+The purpose of this challenge is to code a new implementation of the `IPlayer` interface, which will beat all other implementations by gaining the highest score in this Console-based implementation of the game.

 ## The Rules